 In Italy, train tickets can be booked 120 days in advance!
 Remember that a journey from Milan to Rome or Verona to Florence can easily be done via train because these cities are not on the opposite ends of the country.
 However a journey from the Northern most part of the country to the Southern most part is impossible and tiring with several train changes at time.
 In that case opt for the plane and fly from one side to another!!

 Use Regional trains (Regionale) for your journey because they are cheaper!
 Frecciarossa and Treno are fast but costlier!

-Also note that many towns in Italy (especially those pretty hill top towns) do not have a train station in the city centre.
-So there is usually a long walk or bus involved to get to the centre of the town.
-Hence, choose your towns wisely when you travel, lest you regret.
+Many towns in Italy (especially those pretty hill top towns) do not have a train station in the city centre.
+So there is usually a long walk or a bus service that takes you to the centre of the town.
+Choose your towns wisely when you travel, lest you regret!

 DON’T FORGET TO….
 VALIDATE!!

 If you have bought tickets online, carry a copy of your ticket in your phone or take a print out.
 However, if you buy from the vending machines at the station, “validate” at the green colored machine on the platform.
 Not doing so can lead to a fine of over EUR 100 or more!